Entry 987 - Entry 1,024

 But both of your souls are keeping it a secret from your tiny noggins.

-And each time you hangout, you remember a little more.
+And each time you hang out, you remember a little more.

-Their laugh unlocks a level of knowing
+Their laugh unlocks a level of knowing.

-The way they eat their food reminds you of an ancient memory
+The way they eat their food reminds you of an ancient memory.

-Maybe that's why no matter how hard I try I can't get you out of my mind
+Maybe that's why, no matter how hard I try, I can't get you out of my mind,

-Because you never left it in the first place
+Because you never left it in the first place.

-The union we made goes beyond the limited time we spend in bodies
+The union we made goes beyond the limited time we spend in bodies,

-Because when I looked in your eyes, for some reason I see the depths of my own being.
+Because when I looked in your eyes, for some reason, I see the depths of my own being.

 How else could I know myself by looking at you?